Friends: Victim of shooting near TD Garden was killed for his gold chain

 “They wanted his chain, they asked for his chain, I don’t know if he said no or tried to give it to them and they shot him,” Gammie said.
 “Our other friend says he doesn’t remember them even saying that he had a gun.”

-Baghdad was rushed to the hospital, but did not survive.
-Officers responding to the shooting stopped a car driving away from the scene at Canal and Causeway streets, and allegedly found two men and a gun inside.
+Baghdad was rushed to the hospital but did not survive.
+Officers responding to the shooting stopped a car driving away from the scene at the intersection of Canal and Causeway streets, and allegedly found two men and a gun inside.

 Friends said Baghdad was 25 years old, and always cheerful.